auth0/docs/articles/quickstart/webapp/java-spring-security-mvc/_includes/_login.md

 The access control is handled by the Spring Security framework.
 A few rules in the `AppConfig.java` class will suffice to check for existing tokens before giving the user access to our protected `/profile` path.
 If the tokens don't exist, the request will be redirected by the `ErrorController` to the `LoginController`.

 The project contains six Controllers:
-- `LoginController.java`: Invoked when the user attempts to login.
+- `LoginController.java`: Invoked when the user attempts to log in.
 The controller uses the `client_id` and `domain` parameters to create a valid Authorize URL and redirects the user there.
 - `CallbackController.java`: Captures requests to our Callback URL and processes the data to obtain the credentials.
 After a successful login, the credentials are then saved to the request's HttpSession.
 - `HomeController.java`: Renders the `index.html` resource.
 If the user is logged in, it sets the user's profile information on the Model so the view can display information about the authenticated user.
 - `ProfileController.java`: Sets the authenticated user's profile information on the Model and renders the `profile.html` resource.